Devps2003/Chat-with--data/README.md

 - `main.py`: The main entry point for the Streamlit app.
 - `credentials.json`: OAuth 2.0 credentials for Gmail API (to be added).
-- `.env`: Environment variables including OpenAI API key (to be added).
+- `.env`: Environment variables including OpenAI API key, Google Client ID, and Google Client Secret (to be added).
 - `requirements.txt`: List of dependencies for the project.

 ## License